-There is benefit to begin including some of the key nutrients important in the early weeks of pregnancy before becoming pregnant
+There is benefit to begin including some of the key nutrients before becoming pregnant that are important in the early weeks of pregnancy.

 - Take a multivitatmin containing folic acid.
 It is essential to spine, brain and skull development of your baby in the first 4 weeks of pregnancy.

 - Include foods with the important nutrients iron, calcium and vitamin D

 - Follow the Canada's Food Guide (external link) by eating a variety of healthy foods each day.
 Have plenty of vegetables and fruits, protein foods, whole grain foods.

 If you restrict foods from your diet discuss this with your health care provider or dietician.

 Maintaining a healthy diet is just as important for potential dads as it is for potential mothers.
 It will not only reduce your risk of diabetes, heart disease and cancer, but contribute to a healthy body weight.
 Eating well with Canada's Food Guide (external link) can help you have a healthy, well balanced diet and protect your fertility.